-Your computer has a preinstalled CD-ROM drive.
-CD-ROM drives can play back or read from a CD, but cannot write information to it.
+All IntelliStation E Pro models come with a preinstalled CD-ROM drive.
+CD-ROM (compact disc read-only memory) technology offers quick access to large amounts of information.
+A compact disc can store more than 650 MB of data, such as the large files needed for audio, still and full-motion video, and still and animated graphics.
+A CD-ROM drive can play back or read from a CD, but it cannot write information to it.
 CD-ROM drives use industry-standard, 12 cm (4.75-inch) CDs.